MoreWaita-Dev/MoreWaita/README.md

 > frequently installed dependency GUI apps that almost nobody
 > uses (like Avahi browsers, QT Designer, Software token, etc.).
 >
-> The goal of MoreWaita is to add to Adwaita, not modify it, and
+> The goal of NeoWaita is to add to Adwaita, not modify it, and
 > to do roughly what Breeze does for KDE.
 This theme does not
 > override any Adwaita icons, nor any Gnome Circle apps icons,
 > nor icons that generally fit into the Adwaita paradigm (like